 How to Set Your Table Like a Stylist

-With a few small details, any table can become an elevated setting for your delicious home-cooked meals.
+With a few small details, any dining or kitchen table can become an elevated setting for your delicious home-cooked meals.
 By taking the time to really relish the dining experience, you can take a break from the everyday, even if you never leave your own house.
 Bon appetit!